sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 overall.
 It is not clear to me why the logistic regression and linear svm models, which were worse than the dummy model before, are now better.

-We might also want to look at how our F1 metric breaks down into precision and recall over our thresholds:
+We might also want to look at how precision and recall vary over our
+thresholds:
 ```python
 threshold_results.plot_statistic('precision',
                                  xlabel='threshold')